Tag: Delphi history

 Apollo as the oracular god, Dionysus as his brother

 The Greek god Apollo arrived at Delphi around 1000 B.C.
 In legends and myths, the oracle of the earth goddess, Gaia was guarded by a great serpent, the python.
 Apollo killed the serpent with an arrow and became known as the Pythian Apollo.
 Apollo is the most important oracular god in ancient Greece.
-He helped ancient Greeks navigate decision-making by knowing the future and communicating thoughts of his father, Zeus.
-Therefore, the oracle was so important to the nation, giving people the divine guidance they needed to live their life.
+He helped ancient Greeks navigate decision-making by knowing the future and communicating the thoughts of his father, Zeus.
+Therefore, the oracle was so important to the nation, giving people the divine guidance they needed to live their lives.

-Attributed to the Nikon Painter, Terracotta lekythos (oil flask), ca. 460?450 B.C., Terracotta, H. 15 in.
+Attributed to the Nikon Painter, Terracotta lekythos (oil flask), ca. 460?-450 B.C., Terracotta, H. 15 in.
 (38.1 cm).
 The Metropolitan Museum of Art, New York.
 Gift of Mr. and Mrs. Leon Pomerance, 1953 (53.224)

 Apollo’s younger brother Dionysus, was also worshiped at Delphi.
 In ancient Greco-Roman sculpture, Dionysus has a beautiful slender body and long, wavy hair, and sometimes is thought to be Apollo and vice versa.
 Dionysus was the god of wine and irrational behavior.
 The two gods were worshiped at different times of the year.